Keep your farm working even if you can’t work

 You also can take out additional coverage with business loan protector disability if you’ve maximized your business overhead coverage, Allen adds.
 This type of policy will cover loan payments, but not line of credit, up to the insured amount.

 “The costs will vary depending on the quality of coverage,” Allen says.
 “For example, the definition of disability, how long the income will last and how soon it would start paying out are three ways you can adjust [the costs].
 Premiums are based on risk, so an older person will pay more.”

 Critical illness insurance is another option, Allen says.
 It provides a lump sum payment that can be used as needed if you are diagnosed with Alzheimer’s, cancer, heart disease, Parkinson’s, stroke, or one of the other covered medical conditions.
 It could also be used to fully or partially fund buy-sell agreements, and could provide a timely way for companies to pay out a sick or injured shareholder.

 Many different insurance options are available for farm operations, and the right product will depend on the size of your farm and the ownership structure.
 It is valuable to consult with industry professionals.
-For more information, check out Insurance coverage: How much do you really need?

 You’ve put everything into your business – and you have a lot of people depending on its success.
 But sometimes an accident or untimely death could put your business and your loved ones at risk if you’re not insured with Loan Insurance.
 It’s flexible, convenient and will give you the confidence of knowing you’re covered.